skillrepos/ccode/labs.md

 ---

-## Step 11: Advanced Context Trick
+## Step 11: (Optional if you have time) Advanced Context Trick
 **What we're doing:** Using external files to preserve complex context.
 **Why:** This technique helps with very long projects.

 **Action:** Type:
 ```
-Save our complete implementation plan and progress to project-state.md,
+Save our complete implementation plan and progress to project-state.md
 ```

 ![project-state.md](./images/ccode45.png?raw=true "project-state.md")